 If you want to be rubbed down by a professional, he or she (depending on your gender) will come and rub you there.
-Before the rubbing, you need to be inside of the Hamam for at least 15 minutes.
+Before the rubbing, you need to be inside the Hamam for at least 15 minutes.
 Afterward, they will first soak your body with warm water, otherwise, the dirt won’t come off.

-After the washing up, you will receive a massage, and later you will get rubbed with an oriental washcloth, which is called kese.
+After washing up, you will receive a massage, and later you will get rubbed with an oriental washcloth, which is called kese.
 Finally, you will receive another soapy wash, followed by a rinsing session with cold water.

 After the whole experience, don’t forget to tip your attendant.
 PS.
 You need to wash your private parts yourself.
-Most of the Hamams, people are inside are butt naked, but it doesn’t mean that you also have to be.
+Most of the Hamams, people inside are butt naked, but it doesn’t mean that you also have to be.
 Also, bring your own soap and shampoo if you are allergic, and don’t forget to remove your makeup because it will get ruined.

 Etiquette for Visiting Mosques

-One of the most beautiful experience in Turkey is listening to the unmissable call of prayer 5 times a day from a nearby mosque.
+One of the most beautiful experiences in Turkey is listening to the unmissable call of prayer 5 times a day from a nearby mosque.
 There’s something calming and soothing about this sound.
 Of course, you should try to expand this experience by visiting a mosque.
 Please don’t be stupid enough to mimic this sound of prayer, even if you’re in a hostel and are sitting with backpackers.

 Dress conservatively if you’re visiting a mosque.
-Cover your legs, arms and shoulders – this is for both men and women.
-In most of the mosques, you will be able to pick up scarf to cover your head on your way in.
+Cover your legs, arms, and shoulders – this is for both men and women.
+In most of the mosques, you will be able to pick up a scarf to cover your head on your way in.
 Photograph the architecture by all means, but look out for “photography allowed” signs before you do.
 Do not take the liberty of photographing the locals in prayer without their permission.